Winifred Prentice

-Dame Winifred Eva Prentice (1910–2007) DBE, OBE, was a British matron and nurse leader, best known as President of the Royal College of Nursing from 1972 to 1976.
+Dame Winifred Eva Prentice (2 December 1910 – 17 March 2007) was a British nursing administrator, best known as President of the Royal College of Nursing from 1972 to 1976.

 Early life

 Winifred Eva Prentice was born on 2 December 1910 to Percy and Anna Prentice.
 Her father was a clothier/out-fitter and she was one of four children.

 Career

 Prentice trained at the East Suffolk and Ipswich Hospital in 1932–1935, where she later became a Ward Sister.
 Upon registering in 1936 she joined the Royal College of Nursing (RCN).
 She completed part 1 of midwifery at Middlesex Hospital in 1939 and went on to do a short administrative course at the Norfolk and Norwich University Hospital.
 She worked as a Ward Sister in Lowestoft Hospital and then as an Administrative Sister in Colchester Hospital.
 She went on to do the Sister Tutor qualification at the Royal College of Nursing/King's College London and in 1944 was appointed as a Sister Tutor to run the teaching at West Norfolk and Lynn Hospital.

 During the Second World War she took a job at Stracathro Hospital which was built in 1940 as an Emergency Medical Service hospital.
 Matron McHaughton established a new training school at the hospital but was seconded by the Scottish Office to help organise the Civil Nursing Reserve during the war.
 Prentice stepped into McHauton's role.
 In 1947, Prentice was made Principal Tutor at Stracathro Hospital, which had a growing nurse training school.
 In 1961, she was appointed Matron of Stracathro Hospital Brechin where she remained for twenty five years.